Zum Inhalt springen

 Service

-Some apps, like Jitsi or Dovecot, require HTTP and external TCP connections.
+Some apps, like Jitsi and Dovecot, require HTTP and external TCP connections.
 These apps create a Kubernetes service object.
 You can configure whether NodePort (for on-premise), LoadBalancer (for cloud), or ClusterIP (to disable) should be used:

 cluster: